Baby bonus: Child Development Account (CDA)

 The Child Development Account (CDA) now has two components.
 Since 24 March 2016, a First Step Grant of up to $3,000 is credited by the Singapore government to each child once a CDA account is opened.
 The government contributes a dollar for a dollar matching the amount of savings that parents contribute to their child's savings in the CDA with the cap reduced as a result of the Grant.
 The amount is capped at S$6,000 for the first child, S$9,000 for the second child, S$12,000 for the third and fourth child, and S$18,000 for the fifth and subsequent child.
 The savings in this account may be used by the child and his/her siblings at the approved institutions for Child Care Centre, Early Intervention Programmes, Healthcare Institutions, Kindergarten, Special Education Centre, Assistive Technology Device Provider, Optical Shop and Pharmacy.
 With effect from 1 January 2013, the CDA of a child will remain open until the end of the child's 12th year, instead of the current 6th year.

 Parenthood Tax Rebate (PTR)

-Parents are given Parenthood Tax Rebate to be used to offset against income tax payable and can be shared among the parents.
+Parents are given Parenthood Tax Rebate to be used to offset against income tax payable and it can be shared among the parents.
 The rebate amount is $5,000 for the first child, $10,000 for the second child, and $20,000 per child for all subsequent children.
 Unutilized balance is automatically carried forward to offset future income tax payable.